Making people feel comfortable enough to talk.

 That’s a sad state of affairs – and we need to start getting those numbers much higher!

-If a company offered a holistic financial wellbeing programme that gives employees guidance, insight and financial advice (if they wanted it), then a line manager would be in a much better position to help, and steer the employer in the right direction.
+If a company offered a holistic financial wellbeing programme that gives employees guidance, insight and financial advice (if they wanted it), then a line manager would be in a much better position to help, and steer the employee in need onto the right path.

 Financial wellbeing matters.
 It matters for every individual in every organisation.